LaskaKit/LTR390-UV-Sensor/README.md

 The power supply voltage of the module and also the sensor is from 1.7V up to 3.6V.
 The sensor address is 0x53.
 On the front side you will find a solder bridge that connects the mounted pull-up resistors to the I2C bus.

+## You can buy this module on https://www.laskakit.cz/laskakit-ltr390-uv-senzor/

 Supported libraries in Arduino IDE [https://github.com/levkovigor/LTR390](https://github.com/levkovigor/LTR390) [https://github.com/adafruit/Adafruit_LTR390](https://github.com/adafruit/Adafruit_LTR390)